Steps to setting up your small business 401(k)

 Communicate the plan to employees

-Your initial plan communications will be a mix of three things:
+Your initial plan communications is a mix of three things:

 - Required information about plan benefits, rights, features, and fees—including a summary plan description